Methawat-Pichitpreechapong/Bouncing-Ball-Game/README.md

 ![alt text](image.png)

 **Purpose of each class**
    - `Ball` class : Represents the ball in the game.
 It handles the movement of the ball and interactions (collisions) with other game objects like the paddle, bricks, walls, and obstructions.
    - `Paddle` class : Represents the player's paddle.
 It moves horizontally and is controlled by keyboard input.
    - `Bricks` class : Represents individual bricks that the ball can hit and destroy.
 Each brick is drawn on the canvas and removed upon collision with the ball.
    - `Game` class : the central controller of the game.
 It manages the state of the game, initializes objects like the ball, paddle, bricks, and obstructions, and handles user input and scoring.

+**use/extend/modify the baseline code**
+Since i can't modify Aj.paruj's code to create this game, I have to write a new code using "tkinder".
+And Yes, although i want to use aj.Paruj's code to create the game, but it won't work if i use aj.Paruj's code.